knime/knime-core-table/doc/compgraph-001.typ

 All execution orderings are semantically equivalent, in the sense that they lead to the same _result table_ at the `CONSUMER`.

 #text(red)[TODO:\
-Unfortunately, it the execution semantics is not trivial to formally define.
+Unfortunately, the execution semantics is not trivial to formally define.
 If we had a definition, then it should be possible to prove that:
 1. the spec order corresponds to a particular execution ordering, and
 2. all execution orderings are semantically equivalent, and